Skip to Content

 The check runs inside schedule_resume / schedule_recurring before re-deferring the session.
 Any breach aborts the session with state='error', posts a cap_exceeded event with the offending cap, observed value and limit, and returns {"ok": false, "error": "cap_exceeded", "cap": "<cap>"} to the calling agent so it can recover gracefully.

-Three pieces of plumbing are involved:
+Three pieces of plumbing are involved, and most of the work is delegated:

 Credits